 As an Asian American, you may have experienced, or further not experienced the “sex” talk growing up.
 Conversations around this topic tend to be skirted around, avoided, or outright shunned when brought up within the Asian American families.
 Often when serious conversations around “sex” are brought up, they can be dismissed through through jokes or funny comments, receiver being awkward, or the receiver offering no support on where to get the information needed - leaving the child feeling as confused and lost as the beginning of the conversation.

-Being able to talk about sex and sexual assault openly and frequently helps destigmatize the topic.
+As per Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, being able to talk about sex and sexual assault openly and frequently helps destigmatize the topic.
 Open conversations about sex reduces shame and stigma, while increasing silent safety within the community.
 This gives people permission to open up to their own sexual assault vulnerabilities.
 Sexual assault happens more frequently than it’s talked about within the Asian American communities .
 It also helps people to realize that the only person to blame in these situations is the perpetrator, and to help the survivor know that it wasn’t their fault.

 If you are a sexual assault survivor - know this: